If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 Verify transfers through data

 Finally, strengthen processes involving your people through a data-first mindset.
-When it comes to high-risk actions like account escalations or fund transfers, you should always verify the data from multiple channels.
+When it comes to high-risk actions such as account escalations or fund transfers, you should always verify the data through multiple channels.

-This is the foundation of the Zero Trust model, where actions such as an email request for a wire transfer should be validated against a secondary, independent data source like secure chat logs or encrypted messaging.
+This forms the foundation of the Zero Trust model, where actions like an email request for a wire transfer should be validated against a secondary, independent data source such as secure chat logs or encrypted messaging.

-The emergence of 4D phishing highlights the importance of centring data governance in cybersecurity.
-Businesses need to gain the ability to detect, verify, and respond to threats with the same agility that attackers use to exploit emerging technologies.
+The emergence of 4D phishing highlights the importance of placing data governance at the centre of cybersecurity.
+Businesses must gain the ability to detect, verify and respond to threats with the same agility that attackers use to exploit emerging technologies.

-Building a resilient, data-driven security posture will outlast any perimeter defences and evolving phishing campaigns.
+Building a resilient, data-driven security posture will outlast any perimeter defences or evolving phishing campaigns.

 Never assume you won’t be targeted

-Both Daniel and Adam agree that one of the most dangerous vulnerabilities businesses have been assuming they are too small to be a target.
+Both Daniel and Adam agree that one of the most dangerous vulnerabilities businesses face is assuming they are too small to be a target.

 “The “It won’t happen to me” mentality makes companies vulnerable,” Adam explains.
 “Smaller businesses’ question why they’d be attacked as they don’t have the money of the bigger players.
 But if threat actors target a construction company that runs large transactions of money, they can easily lose £50,000.
 That’s a big enough target.”